 Privacy policy

-Responsible entity in terms of data protection laws, in particular the EU General Data Protection Regulation (GDPR), is:
+The controller within the meaning of data protection laws, in particular the EU General Data Protection Regulation (GDPR), is

 Berlin Governance Platform - BGP gGmbH